 -A copy of the passport, showing the photograph, personal details and signature of the individual.

 -A document evidencing the residential address of the officer.
-P.O. boxes are not accepted as a residential address.
+P.O. boxes are not accepted as residential addresses.

 -In respect of Directors only, information concerning their profession.